 Single row roller bearing.
 Fitted to all pushrod and sidevalve engines (from 1930's to late 1950's)..
-These are original high quality RHP bearings (plastic sealed), in the correct C3 fit - now extremely difficult to find.
+These are original high quality RHP bearings (plastic sealed), in the correct C3 fit.

 Final point on ball and roller main bearings fitted to 1930's/50's OHV and SV engines: Unusually, Norton's showed a roller bearing being fitted on both sides of the crankcases on OHV/SV engines (i.e. 1948 catalog), with a ball bearing fitted just on the outer drive side.
-However, I have stripped OHV engines down in the past where a ball bearing is fitted both sides, with just the drive side inner being a roller bearing.
+However, I have stripped OHV engines down in the past where a ball bearing is fitted both sides, with just the drive side inner being a roller bearing (as was the case with all SOHC engines).
 Not sure if it makes a great deal of difference - as like the SOHC engine, the OHV/SV engine was locked to the timing side bearing - but worth noting if you are struggling to find two roller bearings (and once ours have inevitably ran out)